-The modern and strongly recommended way of installing AUCT_EX is by using the Emacs package manager integrated in Emacs 24 and greater (ELPA).
-Simply do M-x list-packages RET, mark the auctex package for installation with i, and hit x to execute the installation procedure.
-That's all.
-This installation procedure has several advantages.
-Besides being platform and OS independent, you will receive intermediate releases between major AUCT_EX releases conveniently.
-For past ELPA releases, see https://elpa.gnu. org/packages/auctex.html.
-Once the installation is completed, you can skip the rest of this section and proceed to Section 1.3 [Quick Start], page 16.
+Using the ELPA version has several advantages.
+Besides being platform and OS independent, you will receive intermediate bugfix releases between major AUCTEX releases conveniently.
+For past ELPA releases, see https://elpa.gnu.org/packages/auctex.html.
+Once the installation is completed, you can skip the rest of this section and proceed to Section 1.3 [Quick Start], page 15.

-The remainder of this section is about installing $AUCT_EX$ from a release tarball or from a checkout of the AUCT_EX repository.
+The remainder of this section is about installing AUCT_EX from a release tarball or from a checkout of the AUCT_EX repository.

-Installing AUCT_EX should be simple: merely ./configure, make, and make install for a standard site-wide installation (most other installations can be done by specifying a --prefix=... option).
+Installing AUCTEX should be simple: merely ./configure, make, and make install for a standard site-wide installation (most other installations can be done by specifying a --prefix=... option).